Exceptional-Khoi/tp/docs/team/bennyy117.md

 ---
 **Impact Summary:**
 My contributions elevated FitChasers into a motivational powerhouse.
-Weight visualization turns numbers into stories—users see progress, stay consistent, and crush goals with confidence.
+Weight visualization turns numbers into stories, users see progress, stay consistent, and crush goals with confidence.
 Diagram overhauls ensure the project shines for future maintainers.